raylaz1228/Challenges/README.md

 Its sortBy and filter.
 Valid options for sortBy are name and age.
 If you want descending order, simply specify a `-` in front of the sort type as in `-name` or `-age`.
 The filter param is a key value pair.
 Here are some example of API variation:

+The Junit test cases are within the same directory as the controller and file is named `UserRestControllerTest.java`

 ```
 http://localhost:8080/users?sortBy=name
 http://localhost:8080/users?filter=lastname:Kay